 I’m sure you have already caught on that Alinga Farms is economically viable.
 Take my word for it, it is.
 In the interest of Alinga Farms’ land tenure security I beg your pardon for I will not give you the specific numbers of our economic viability.
 No need to over excite my landlord.

-Alinga Farms is located on two acres of land that is held under customary tenure.
+Alinga Farms is located on about four acres of land that is held under customary tenure.
 It is my father’s land at Kadoki Village in Pallisa District in Eastern Uganda; land which he inherited from his father.
 The land that Alinga Farms occupies surrounds my father’s ancestral home, our family home; and it is on this land where my house, which I inherited from my grandmother, is located.

 Just in case, let me clarify that I am in no way using this event to attempt to influence my father’s last will.
 I pray for longevity of life for him and for all my family members.
-I pray that his heirs remain Iteso who are culturally rooted and appreciative of the Iteso philosophy – emuria koliai – and that they will not uproot me from our family customary land.
+I pray that his heirs remain Iteso who are culturally rooted and appreciative of the Iteso philosophy – emuria koliai – and that they will not attempt to uproot me from our family customary land.

 It is important that I share that the idea for Alinga Farms came to me as a challenge.
 I am a fellow of the Africa Leadership Initiative East Africa through which I am a member of the Aspen Global Leadership Network.
 It is within this fellowship that I was challenged by my fellows to come up with a project for the benefit of others, less fortunate.
 I thus set up Alinga Farms with social impact in mind.